mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal/jackal-intel-robotics-sdk.rst

-After you have installed the Clearpath Robotics software packages and configured your ``robot.yaml`` file, you can run the commands ``ros2 node list`` and ``ros2 topic list`` in order to verify that the Clearpath Robotics services have started the Jackal-specific |ros|
-nodes, so that the related |ros| topics are published.
+After you have installed the Clearpath Robotics software packages and configured your ``robot.yaml`` file, you can run the commands ``ros2 node list`` and ``ros2 topic list`` in order to verify that the Clearpath Robotics services have started the Jackal-specific ROS 2 nodes, so that the related ROS 2 topics are published.

-Add your |realsense| Camera D435i to the Robot YAML File
+Add your Intel® RealSense™ Camera D435i to the Robot YAML File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The robot configuration file, which you have created in the previous section,